Establishing your communications approach

 Supporting students with technology at home

-Schools contacted families in the first week of Term 2 to determine students who need access to the internet, or to borrow a device.
+Schools contacted families to determine students who need access to the internet, or to borrow a device.
 This included students from disadvantaged and vulnerable backgrounds, and those who attend schools in bushfire-affected areas – these students will be given priority.

 Students with no access to a device at home will be offered either a tablet or a laptop, depending on which device is used normally in their class.
 Tablets are better suited to younger students and laptops are better suited for senior primary and secondary students.